microbus-io/fabric/docs/tech/encapsulation.md

 * The framework is able to seamlessly integrate building blocks together.
 This will take shape as more building blocks are introduced
 * Bugs or CVEs in the underlying technologies are quicker to fix because there is only one source of truth.
 A bug such as [Log4Shell CVE-2021-44228](https://logging.apache.org/log4j/2.x/security.html) would require no code changes to the microservices, only to the framework

-## Examples

 One example of this pattern is with the configuration of microservices.
 Rather than leave things up to each individual developer how to fetch config values, the `Connector` defines an interface that encapsulates the underlying implementation.
-Today, the framework looks for config values in both the environment variables and an `env.yaml` file.
+Today, the framework looks for config values in a `config.yaml` file.
 In the future, it might be extended to fetch configs from a remote location.

 Another example is the logging API provided by the `Connector` to the microservice developer.
 Under the hood, the `Connector` creates a [Zap logger](https://pkg.go.dev/go.uber.org/zap) and initializes it based on the deployment environment (`PROD`, `LAB`, `LOCAL`, `TESTING`).
 Because only a limited set of functions is exposed - `LogDebug`, `LogInfo`, `LogWarn`, and `LogError` - replacing Zap to another logging engine would most likely be a simple matter of plug and play.
 Letting the framework control the logger guarantees that all microservices consistently use the same technology.